 - Optimize your site for SEO and Google!

-- Custom Domain! (it will always include something like YourSite.Wordpress.com or YourSite.Wix.com instead of just YourSite.com!)
+- Have a custom domain! (it will always include something like YourSite.Wordpress.com or YourSite.Wix.com instead of just YourSite.com!)

 - Using HTML and code

-Another mistake I personally have made myself and I can still see in a lot of amateur blogs is not defining your “Permalink” structure right!
+Another mistake I made (Yes, I know I’m starting a theme here), and I can still see in many amateur blogs, is not defining your “Permalink” structure right!

-It is set to default to include the day the post or section was published and the name of the post.
-Something like:
+It is set to default to include the day the post or section was published and the post’s name.

-However, I recommend using post name alone as permalinks as your URL will look much nicer and cleaner like this:
+But, instead, I recommend you use post name alone as permalinks as your URL instead because it will look much nicer and cleaner like this: